kdowswell/kdowswell.github.io/_posts/2017-07-11-asp-net-core-mvc-feature-folders.md

 }
 ```

 There might be a better way of doing this but for now this is how I like doing it.
+I like that it gives you an easy way to find a view corresponding to a controller.

 Note: if you use Resharper, it doesn't recognize these views in the Features folders.
-So you have to do one additional step to get Resharper intillisense for the views.
+So you have to do one additional step to get Resharper IntelliSense for the views.
 Add AssemblyAttributes.cs to the root of your project with the following:

 ```
 using JetBrains.Annotations;